afiodorov/afiodorov.github.io/_posts/2015-03-09-bitcoin-analogy.md

 ~~~

 Such message is called a block and the member of the public is referred to
-as miner.
+as a miner.
 Remember that it is quite difficult to crack email accounts and by
 circulating the message the miner demonstrates that he has done it.
 This is
-called proof of work.
+called a proof of work.
 Since he is doing public a service of verifying
 transactions the rules are that his work should be rewarded by 1 bitcoin.
 This 1 bitcoin just springs into existence and this is why this process is
 called mining.